TILOS-AI-Institute/MacroPlacement/CodeElements/SimulatedAnnealing/README.md

  Figure 1.
 Cost curves of Simulated Annealing.
 The black and red curves respectively represent the results from spiral placement and greedy packer.
 </p>

 The processes of Simulated Annealing are shown below.
-The left figure represents the result from spiral placement and the right figure represents the result form greedy packer.
+The left figure represents the result from spiral placement and the right figure represents the result from greedy packer.

 <p align="center">
 <img src="./ariane133/movie_spiral.gif" width= "400"/> <img src="./ariane133/movie_greedy.gif" width= "400"/>
 </p>
 <p align="center">
 Figure 2.
 The processes of Simulated Annealing.
-The left figure represents the result from spiral placement and the right figure represents the result form greedy packer.
+The left figure represents the result from spiral placement and the right figure represents the result from greedy packer.
 </p>